 Then finally there is an overall analytics tool, which shows you the total tweets related to a conversation over a period of time, the retweets, the links etc.

-What do you think about these Twitter hashtag tracking and managing tools?
+What do you think about these Twitter hashtag tracking and analytics tools?
 Are you leveraging hashtags to get the most out of it?
 Have your say in the comments section below.